Frequently Asked Questions

 CHH is a non-profit 501(C)(3) organization, formed in 1983 by local churches in our area to help people in need by providing short-term assistance with basic needs.
 Our goal is to help the less fortunate become more self-sufficient whenever possible.

 What kind of help is offered?

-CHH gives aid to people who need food and clothing.
-In other emergencies, CHH helps people with medicine, gasoline, rent, utilities, and overnight lodging, all on a limited basis, as our resources allow.
+CHH gives aid to people who need FOOD and clothing.
+In other emergencies, CHH helps people with medicine, and overnight lodging, all on a limited basis, and as our resources allow.
 For long-term needs, CHH refers people to the proper public and private agencies.

 Does CHH give out money to clients?

 NO. CHH provides food from what we have in stock.
 For clothing, CHH works with local non-profit resale shops using a voucher system.
 For any other emergency needs, CHH pays the provider directly for the services.

 CHH is supported solely by donations of food and money by member-churches, other churches, private individuals, memorials, social and service clubs and corporations.
 CHH receives no government funds.